-Both transport and storage of fresh foods come with strict safety regulations.
+Both the transport and storage of fresh foods come with strict safety regulations.
 The temperature must never drop below certain limits, and food safety authorities require documentation of temperature upkeep from slaughterhouses to stores and restaurants.
 For this purpose, wireless temperature monitoring is indispensable.

 Smart temperature sensors enable predictive maintenance in a wide range of industries.
-Any moving parts prone to wear and tear will need maintenance or changing.
+Any moving parts prone to wear and tear will need maintenance or replacement.
 Wireless temperature sensors let companies know how hard they can push their equipment and when to plan maintenance to minimize expenses.

 Server room optimization

 Keeping server rooms cool is vital to ensuring the safe storage of data, keeping energy consumption low, and limiting environmental impact.
 Remote temperature sensors are used to make sure that server rooms always operate at maximum capacity.

 Now you have a good idea of wireless temperature sensors’ many purposes.
 Let’s take a look at a few real-life examples of sensor applications.
 First, we’ll return to the food industry and a small local venison producer.

 This venison producer on the western coast of Norway had installed IoT temperature sensors to document temperature levels.
 The temperature monitoring saved them from trouble with the food safety authorities.
 The open-closed sensor kept all their meat from spoiling when they accidentally left the freezer door open.